Best brands

 YANJINPUZI

-Snack-company style with BBQ and tofu-skin cues.
+Snack-company style with tofu-skin cues.

-Use BBQ tofu-skin as the first comparison.
+Use a direct spicy dried-tofu page as the first comparison.

 Read full review